kojiromike/XFabricUtil/tools/sample_messages_from_avdl/README.md

 Broken?
 --------
-if something is broken please contact (saranyan@x.com)
+if something is broken please contact (saranyan@x.com).
+First, please make sure you are using the latest code. (git pull)